scott-mescudi/skippy/README.md

  3. **Log File**
    - Skippy will create a file named `keyfile.txt` in the same directory where it is executed.
-This file will contain logs of all captured keystrokes, including timestamps and key details.
+This file will contain logs of all captured keystrokes, including timestamps and key details. you can change the name or location of the file and compress it then send it to your c2 or keep data in-memory and periodically send it your c2.

  4. **Stopping the Program**
    - To stop Skippy, close the application window or terminate the process from the task manager.
+   - or add a killswitch

 # Important Notes